ClearML Task lies at the heart of ClearML's experiment manager.

 All the information captured by a task is by default uploaded to the ClearML Server and it can be visualized in the ClearML WebApp (UI).
 ClearML can also be configured to upload model checkpoints, artifacts, and charts to cloud storage (see Storage).
 Additionally, you can work with tasks in Offline Mode, in which all information is saved in a local folder (see Storing Task Data Offline).

 In the UI and code, tasks are grouped into projects, which are logical entities similar to folders.
 Users can decide how to group tasks, though different models or objectives are usually grouped into different projects.
-Projects can be divided into sub-projects (and sub-sub-projects, etc.) just like files and subdirectories on a computer, making experiment organization easier.
-In the WebApp, every project has an Overview tab, where a project description can be written and shared.

 Tasks that are in the system can be accessed and utilized with code.
 To access a task, it can be identified either by a project name & task name combination or by a unique ID.

 It's possible to copy (clone) a task multiple times and to modify it for re-execution.

 The sections of ClearML Task are made up of the information that a task captures and stores, which consists of code execution details and execution outputs.
 This information is used for tracking and visualizing results, reproducing, tuning, and comparing experiments, and executing workflows.

 The captured code execution information includes:

 The captured execution output includes:

 To view a more in depth description of each task section, see Tracking Experiments and Visualizing Results.